1 of 7

 Why Martha Likes It: The 1964 edition of this cookbook is Martha's favorite because it still has canning, preserving, and pickling sections.

 In this comprehensive volume Julia Child consults with experts for techniques and recipes for breads, morning pastries, cakes, cookies, pies and savory pastries.
 (When it comes to wedding cakes, the expert she calls on is Martha.)

 Why Martha Likes It: "It's a classic from the best."

 For over 50 years this has been the book to learn about French cooking from.
 The recipes are authentic and can be daunting (though not for Martha!).
 For all of us it's a magnificent work of reference.

 Why Martha Likes It: She respects the work of her friend Julia.

 5 of 7

-The family behind New York's famed Le Cirque share the Tuscan recipes members have passed down from generation to generation -- as collected and told by matriarch Egi Maccioni.
+The family behind New York's famed Le Cirque restaurant shares Tuscan recipes passed down from generation to generation—as collected and told by matriarch Egi Maccioni.

 Swipe here for next slide